OpenBuildings/shipping/README.md

 	}

 	// Implement Shippable
-	// Must return a boolean whether or not the product ships can ship to that public function ships_to(Model_Location $location)
+	// Must return a boolean whether or not the product ships can to that location public function ships_to(Model_Location $location)
 	{
 		return $this->shipping ? $this->shipping->ships_to($location) : FALSE;